 Girls' self-confidence often takes a big hit at puberty but these skills can help keep her confidence strong during the teen years.

-“A pre-teen girl is at a unique moment in her life, The spark that is her potential grows more intense, yet she'll have to fight against gender norms that threaten to diminish it," observes writer Rebecca Ruiz.
+“A pre-teen girl is at a unique moment in her life.
+The spark that is her potential grows more intense, yet she'll have to fight against gender norms that threaten to diminish it," observes writer Rebecca Ruiz.
 "There are countless ways she'll feel pressured to hide or change her authentic self.”
-Rachel Simmons, an expert on girls' development and author of the new book, Enough As She Is, agrees: "Girls are at their fiercest and most authentic prior to puberty."
+Rachel Simmons, an expert on girls' development and author of the parenting book, Enough As She Is, agrees: "Girls are at their fiercest and most authentic prior to puberty."
 While research has confirmed that girls' self-confidence often drops after puberty, Simmons asserts that there are many ways parents can help girls keep their confidence strong during the teen years.
 To that end, she recommends "seven skills to consider teaching your daughter by the time she turns 13" that will help your Mighty Girl feel prepared for the challenges ahead.

 Teaching girls how to respect and express their feelings from an early age is an important skill to cultivate since girls and women often have a tendency to deny their own emotions to make others' happy or avoid conflict.
 "We so frequently assume that girls and emotions are a natural pairing, for better or worse, that we neglect to actually teach girls emotional intelligence," Ruiz points out.
 "When girls are taught to value being happy and liked, they often suppress or can't acknowledge their more difficult experiences."
-Parents can help by ensuring that girls can safely express a full range of emotion without feeling judged or diminished: "when your girls express authentic emotions — even if they’re difficult, you take them seriously; you don’t deny them or challenge them."
+Parents can help by ensuring that girls can safely express a full range of emotion —including anger — without feeling judged or diminished: "when your girls express authentic emotions — even if they’re difficult, you take them seriously; you don’t deny them or challenge them."

 Simmons also stresses the need to teach girls to be compassionate with themselves.
 Girls, she says, are sent a lot of messages that it’s important to please others, which means often they feel like their failures or mistakes are letting other people down.
 Parents need to teach girls how to fail well — recognizing the disappointment and learning for the next time -— and make sure that they know that everyone goes through this experience.
 “What we want is for girls to have is the capacity to move through a setback without beating themselves up,” she says.